 To recap the exam basics, the Enrolled Agent exam has 3 parts with 100 multiple-choice questions each.
 The exam weights each question equally.

-On the Enrolled Agent exam, 85 of the multiple-choice questions contribute to your EA score.
+However, on the Enrolled Agent exam, only 85 of the multiple-choice questions contribute to your EA score.
 The remaining 15 are experimental, so they don’t contribute to your final score.
 (That is, when you see your EA exam results, your answers to those experimental questions won’t be included.
 Nor are these questions included in the enrolled agent exam pass rate.)

 How much do you need to score to pass the Enrolled Agent exam?

 Well, the answer to that question is fairly straight-forward.
 The scale for the EA exam score ranges from 40 to 130.
-The EA exam passing score is 105.
+And the EA exam passing score is 105.

 The foundation of your EA score is the number of the 85 operational questions you answer correctly.
-The IRS mathematically transforms your number of correct answers to a standardized scaled score.
+The IRS mathematically transforms your number of correct answers into a standardized scaled score.

 The IRS doesn’t use a straightforward formula to achieve this conversion from raw to scaled score.
 So as much as some of you would like to know, I am not able to tell you how exactly this is done.

-If you reached the 105 enrolled agent passing score, you will receive immediate confirmation that you passed the exam (the testing center will print the results for you).
+If you reached the 105 enrolled agent passing score, you will receive immediate confirmation that you passed the exam.
+(That is, the testing center will print the results for you).
 However, you don’t get to know your actual score because the examiners don’t think it matters.
 For example, you won’t be able to know how many of the EA exam questions you answered correctly and how many you answered incorrectly.
 Even though that feels a little frustrating, you should focus on reaching the enrolled agent passing percentage instead of some raw score.

-Once you pass your first part of the enrolled agent exam, you have 2 years to complete and pass the remaining 2 parts before you lose credit for your first part.
-A 2-year carryover of your EA scores is generous and provides you with ample time to complete all 3 parts.
+Once you pass your first part of the enrolled agent exam, you have 2 years to complete and pass the remaining two parts before you lose credit for your first part.
+However, a 2-year carryover of your EA scores is generous and provides you with ample time to complete all 3 EA test parts.